While orchids are easy to maintain and generally resilient to bad weather, sometimes their stems may turn yellow.

 Here are some possible solutions I may consider:

-Alternatively, you can use artificial light that is easy to adjust and control.
+Alternatively, you can use artificial light that is easily adjusted and controlled.

 Excess calcium in the soil causes stem yellowing.
-In most cases, the extra calcium is introduced into the soil by calcium-laden water.
+In most cases, calcium-laden water introduces extra calcium into the soil.

-So, using clean water is also another way to prevent orchid stems from turning yellow.
+So, using clean water is another way to prevent orchid stems from turning yellow.

 As I pointed out, the yellowing of spikes indicates that they are done supporting life.